 #AndMeToo levels the ground for survivors from complex socio-economic backgrounds to voice their concerns and seek advice.

-With its re-appearance as a hashtag in October 2017, #MeToo encouraged thousands of women around the world to start sharing their experiences of sexual assault and sexual harassment.
+With its re-appearance as a hashtag in October 2017, #MeToo encouraged thousands of women and gender diverse people around the world to start sharing their experiences of sexual assault and sexual harassment.
 This social media initiative turned into a movement producing waves of change for survivors, social service providers, educators, law enforcement officers, and government.
-However, due to lack of resources and access to legal representation women with complex socio-economic needs are far less likely to voice similar concerns.
+However, due to lack of resources and access to legal representation women and gender diverse people with complex socio-economic needs are far less likely to voice similar concerns.

 Promoting Social and Systems Change

-The #AndMeToo Project increases access to justice for women of precarious status and/or employment who have experienced sexual assault or sexual harassment in their workplaces.
-Through this project, the Clinic provides women with access to summary legal advice, brief services and appropriate referrals to services in:
+The #AndMeToo Project increases access to justice for women and gender diverse people of precarious status and/or employment who have experienced sexual assault or sexual harassment in their workplaces.
+Through this project, the Clinic provides women and gender diverse people with access to summary legal advice, brief services and appropriate referrals to services in:

 - Employment law